 4. Learn to laugh at yourself

-It can also encourage you to take yourself less seriously, which can make life much more fun.
-We’re more likely to try new things and grab life with two hands if we’re prepared to laugh off the outcome – whether good or bad.
+Laughing at yourself can also encourage you to take yourself less seriously, which can make life more fun.
+We’re more likely to try new things and grab life with both hands if we’re prepared to laugh off the outcome – whether good or bad.

 5. Watch comedy movies or TV shows

 You can create opportunities to laugh by watching funny TV shows or movies.
-For some inspiration, you might want to check out our articles; 20 of the best comedy films of all time and 20 classic comedy series everyone should watch.
+For some inspiration, you can check out our articles: 20 of the best comedy films of all time and 20 classic comedy series everyone should watch.

-There are also amusing articles and videos on the internet that are quite easy to find – YouTube, Facebook, Instagram, and TikTok have plenty.
-Books can be full of humour too; Amazon has lots of options.
+There are also countless amusing articles and videos online – YouTube, Facebook, Instagram, and TikTok are good places to start.
+Books can be full of humour, too.
+Amazon has lots of options* for funny reads.

-Humour can be very personal, so it can take some trial and error to discover what sort of things really get you laughing.
-Remember that it’s not weird if someone finds something funny and you don’t – you just have a different sense of humour, and that’s okay.
+Humour can be very personal, so it can take some trial and error to discover what things really get you laughing.
+Remember, it’s not weird if someone finds something funny and you don’t – you just have a different sense of humour, and that’s okay.

 6. Look for humour – even in negative situations

-Instead of grumbling about bad situations, try to look for the humour in them.
+It’s easy to grumble about bad situations, but trying to look for the humour in them can be more helpful.
 When something negative happens, if possible, turn it into a humorous anecdote that’ll make other people laugh.
 It can provide some light relief for everyone involved.

 7. Make time to laugh daily